Key Takeaways

 4. Are remote foreign workers independent contractors?

 It depends.
-Generally, you should treat foreign remote workers as independent contractors if they provide services independently and without direction from your business.
+Generally, you should hire foreign remote workers as independent contractors if they provide services independently and without direction from your business.
 Nevertheless, it’s always best to consult with a legal expert in each country where you plan to hire remote foreign workers before making any decisions.

 5. How does the remote contractor model work?

-This model is a great way to bring on remote workers from other countries because it allows you to hire individuals on a freelance basis rather than having them as full-time employees.
-This can provide you with flexibility and cost savings regarding taxes and payroll administration.
-Additionally, it offers flexibility and often better salaries for remote contractors.
+The remote contractor model is a great way to bring on remote workers from other countries because it allows you to hire individuals on a freelance basis rather than having them as full-time employees.

-The business pays for these services directly without having to set up payroll or manage the employee’s taxes.
+You pay for these services directly without having to set up payroll or manage the employee’s taxes.

 6. Does an international remote worker need a visa?